25 Things You're Doing That Put You At Risk for a Heart Attack

 The Remedy Rx: If you snore, or your partner points out your snoring, talk to your doctor—if not for yourself, then for your bedmate.

 Not Getting Enough Sleep

 Americans are chronically sleep deprived, and not only does it make us a real piece of work in the mornings, it's bad for heart health.
 According to a study done by the CDC, people who slept less than 7 hours a night reported having more heart attacks — along with obesity, Type 2 diabetes and high blood pressure, three conditions that lead to heart disease.

-Recommendation: For optimum health and to lower your heart attack risk, get seven to nine hours of shut-eye a night.
+The Remedy Rx: For optimum health and to lower your heart attack risk, get seven to nine hours of shut-eye a night.

 To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.